NGSAnalysisOnBeocatClass/weekly_problems/week1_problems.md

 ##Unix shell basics

+### Download your data

+NCBI hosts a FTP that you can use to download genomes, transcriptomes, blast databases, even the raw reads that were used in papers.

+Using your knowledge of file extensions and the `wget` command download a copy of the _E. coli_ genome for strain K-12 substrain MG1655.
+From ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/Escherichia_coli_K_12_substr__MG1655_uid57779/.

+What `wget` command did you type to download the genome?

+What is the filename of the genome?

+**Hint: This directory has no `README` file to tell you which files are which.
+This is poor form but you will see this kind of thing often.
+You have to use your knowledge of NGS data file extensions to find the genome fasta file.**

 ###Program 1

 Fastq files contain phred scale (-10 log<sub>10</sub>) base quality scores that are estimates of base quality.
 Before using fastq reads you should evaluate read quality (base quality, number of reads, check for tags, etc).
 Prinseq is a progam to check read quality or to clean reads to remove low quality bases.
 Read more about checking read quality and Prinseq at http://prinseq.sourceforge.net/manual.html.
 Read recommended values to use to trim at http://prinseq.sourceforge.net/Preprocessing_454_SFF_chart.pdf.